How to love the freedom of leaderless fandom, and fight the flipside of organized abuse

 The view through rose-colored glasses

-Consider everything that furries say to the media about themselves in interviews and PR.
+Consider everything that furries say to the media about themselves in interviews and PR, where they are predisposed to tell what they constantly tell each other about good reasons for coming together.

 That’s the individual experience of interest-driven connection, like the trees in the forest.
 Then there’s the forest, where despite why you’re there, weak gatekeeping lets anything crawl in.
-This isn’t moral judgement on people; it’s analysis of structure.
+Acceptance is exploitable, and there are people coming with malice too.
+This isn’t moral judgement on natural human behavior; it’s also analysis of structure.
 The problem is it’s nobody’s job to do better.
+You can’t expect orders from the top to enforce policy in peer-to-peer fandom, and even if it happens in limited bubbles, that makes swiss-cheese for security.

 Recent revival of a very old topic.